ryanlelek/Raneto/example/content/family/travelling-with-child.md

 /*
-Title: Travelling with a Child with Asperger's Syndrom
+Title: Travelling with a Child with Asperger's Syndrome
 Sort: 2
-article_tags: shalom,cheese
+article_tags: family
 */

 *Angèle Desrochers: teacher and parent of a child with Asperger’s Syndrome*